-Lee Enterprises discovered a major cybersecurity incident that exposed the personal information of 39,779 individuals across the United States, including 13 residents of Maine and 17 in New Hampshire.
+Lee Enterprises discovered a major cybersecurity incident that exposed the personal information of 39,779 individuals across the United States, including 13 residents of Maine 17 in New Hampshire, and 986 in Texas.
 The data breach involved unauthorized access to personally identifiable information (PII).

 The data incident originated from a ransomware attack carried out by the Qilin group, a known threat actor in the cybercriminal community.
 The initial suspicious activity was detected by Lee Enterprises on February 3, 2025.